rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

     color: red;
 }
 ```

+These IDs are also useful when we want to modify elements using JavaScript.

 ### CSS class selector

 The class selector selects HTML elements with a specific class attribute.
 An element can be a part of multiple classes.